Ignore worms

 Fed up of 90% of your Apache log entries being failed requests for root.exe, cmd.exe and default.ida (caused by the Nmidia worm)?
 Here's how to stop it, put the following in your httpd.conf:

-and on your CustomLog line, append !DontLog, so it looks like this:
+and on your CustomLog line, append !DontLog

 CustomLog /var/apache/logs/access_log common env=!DontLog